zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 [Msdiv 59] (# msdiv59) # msdiv59 .ref .msdiv} "Everyone's craving for water
 Basit.
 What is hard water prevention?
 Read the cessation of floods.
-From which Maha Will the water be shut off? ”Ajith asked.
+From which Maha Will the water be shut off?
+"Ajith asked.

 [Msdiv 60] (# msdiv60) # msdiv60 .ref .msdiv "Ajith, the world's sexiest
 Mindfulness is the wall that prevents them from having a flood.
 That consciousness is in the streams of lustful waters I say preventive.
-These are completely covered by wisdom. ”Buddha He said.
+These are completely covered by wisdom.
+"Buddha He said.

 [Msdiv 61] (# msdiv61) {# msdiv61 .ref .msdiv} "Nidukane, wisdom and mindfulness,